 |WITH BROTHER SHOVAL AND SISTER NOA|

-I’ve never said these words before, having preferred always to hint, (though I suspect this too is a form of denial) but let it be said loud and clear; Segev was born with a fatal condition and has reached this point without any glimmer of expectation to do so.
-The only functional diagnosis given has been that of Ohtahara syndrome.
+I’ve never made this statement previously, having always preferred to almost imply, (though I suspect this too is a form of denial) but let it be said with a strong and clear voice, that Segev was born with a condition that simply cannot be outlived.
+We don't like to say such things but considering that he has reached this point without any glimmer of expectation to do so, the functional diagnosis of Ohtahara syndrome alone is enough.
+With everything else, (the abundance of medical terminology always swirling about anxiously, not just window dressing) we are in miracle territory.
 Typical of this extremely rare syndrome (while there are many causes, most remain unknown), it begins its careful selection of children at birth and hunts down their life force with catastrophic tenacity.
 Barely a handful sees the age of sixteen but thankfully knowledge is gaining, especially the sharing of experience, to the benefit of all.

-When I write about my son, I always have additional children in my thoughts, whose parents must go through the same kind of difficulties, day in day out.
-And it is from within this fortress of exhaustion that our minds are gripped by an altered state which is difficult to convey.
-At any rate, it has mine and the contortion, I fear, is quite permanent.
+When I write about my son, I always do so with a number of additional children in my thoughts, whose parents must go through many of the same kind of difficulties, day in day out.
+And it is from within this fortress of exhaustion that our minds are trapped in an altered state, dysfunctional, limping but mostly in a way that is difficult to convey.
+At any rate, it has caught mine and the contortion, I suppose, may be permanent.
 But I keep a keen eye out for good moments and relish every conscious smile or sound my son makes.
 Often caught in medically or neurologically induced stupor, Segev can unexpectedly surface for a brief moment of consciousness and then sink back to labyrinthine depths, impervious to my best efforts to elicit a response.
 So each moment is savored, each smile communicated to the relevant parties, each good moment provided recounted, without the need for embellishment.

 And how resilient he is, repeatedly surprising in his unrelenting desire to be here, though time and again we have been lulled into believing that perhaps his resolve is wavering.
 Not so.